akaak/blog/_posts/2021-01-10-cloud-as-a-business-model.md

 title: Cloud is part of everyone's business model
 ---

 As of this writing (Jan 10, 2021), there are a lot of developments happening post-general elections in the USA.
 I am in no way positioned to speak on the recent developments and how the social media giants like Twitter and Facebook are reacting.
-But, one thing that I have been looking at is the massive scale and virality that is built into some of the Products that are coming up as an alternative to Twitter and Facebook.
+But, one thing that I have been looking at is the massive scale and virality that is built into some of the Products that are coming up as alternatives to Twitter and Facebook.

 On the technology side, every business/app needs a place to host and run their services.
 The most recent announcement by the [AWS Cloud](https://aws.amazon.com/) on taking Parler offline prompted a great Twitter thread by [the duckbill groups's](https://www.duckbillgroup.com/) Chief Cloud Economist [Corey Quinn](https://twitter.com/QuinnyPig).